ThomasTJdev/nim_websitecreator/README.md

 A simple contact form for non-logged in users.
 The email will be sent to the info-email specified in the `config.cfg` file.

 You can access the plugin at `/contact`.
 This link can be added to the navbar manually.

+### Plugin: Open registration

+Opens up for public registration.
+Anyone can register an account and get a user with user role "User".

+You can access the plugin at `/register`.